CitrusPunk/approximate-pi/README.md

 ## Disclaimer

 Those implementations are neither comparable nor should they show benchmarks of any programming language the algorithm was implemented with.
 I try to keep the implementation as simple as possible.
 The files might not satisfy best practices of the used programming language - improvements suggestions are welcome though.
+Moreover, it is debatable whether each language used can be called a programming language on its own.

 ## Done